-With the support of the Northern Bible Society and a grant from the Willis E. and Emma E. O'Connor Foundation, UMD library staff designed and unveiled in 2001 an interactive touch-screen computer kiosk that showcases the history, selected bibles, unusual languages, and other aspects of the Collection through high-resolution images and audio narration by Donald J. Pearce, who served as curator of the Collection from 1989 to 2001.
+With the support of the Northern Bible Society and a grant from the Willis E. and Emma E. O'Connor Foundation, Kathryn A. Martin Library staff designed and unveiled in 2001 an interactive touch-screen computer kiosk that showcases the history, selected bibles, unusual languages, and other aspects of the Collection through high-resolution images and audio narration by Donald J. Pearce, who served as curator of the Collection from 1989 to 2001.

 Left to right: Paul Ramseyer, (great nephew of Henry Ramseyer)